 Step 10 – Assemble the applicator tip.
 Screw the ½” needle onto the hexagonal end of the white luer lock and tighten.
 Insert the narrow end of the mixing tube into the open end of the luer lock.
 You may need to use some pressure to get the threading to start.
 Tighten the needle, luer lock and mixing tube together.

-Step 11 – Follow the instructions printed on the back of the caulk gun adaptor on how to assemble and insert the glue kit cartridge into the caulk gun.
+Step 11 – Follow the instructions printed on the back of the caulk gun adapter on how to assemble and insert the glue kit cartridge into the caulk gun.
+Note:

 1. Insert 50ml Cartridge, nose first, through the oval opening (this is the end with the smaller opening) of the sleeve until the cartridge flange fits snugly against the end of the sleeve.

 2. Place the plunger in the back of the cartridge.